Maikel Garcia Player Props: Royals vs. Angels

 Maikel Garcia At The Plate

-- Garcia is batting .256 with eight doubles, a triple, a home run and 12 walks.
+- Garcia has eight doubles, a triple, a home run and 12 walks while batting .254.

-- In 58.3% of his 36 games this season, Garcia has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has hit a long ball in one of 36 games, and in 0.7% of his plate appearances.

-- Garcia has driven in a run in 12 games this season (33.3%), including one multiple-RBI game.
+- Garcia has driven in a run in 13 games this year (35.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.